fiskaltrust/release-notes/portal/portal-sprint-97.md

 ### Icons are not highlighted while changing user claims

 Until now, raw icons were not highlighted when a user was changing claims.
 Icons were highlighted after the page was reloaded.
 This has now been modified, so when a user us changing the claims, the relevant changes are shown by highlighted icons showing up in the employee list without needing to refresh the page.

-## Next steps
-In the next weeks we will focus on improving the performance of the portal.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).